 3. Emotional DisconnectsEmotional disconnects can become present within an organization when communication is attempted at the wrong time.
 Periods of hardships and extreme emotional behavior stemming from the workplace or at home can cause employees to become overly sensitive and may interpret things as offensive, even when no wrong intentions are sought.
 It’s important to listen and pick up on employees’ emotions in order to correctly present criticism or general communication with team members.
 Team members on a marketing team must have a clear mind and general feeling of happiness before they can enthusiastically push the ideas, products, and/or services they offer.
 A happy marketing team is a productive one.

 4. Denotations & Connotations

 Bruton, John & Lynn.
 Module 14: Communication.
 Barriers to Effective Communication.
 Lumen Candela, Retrieved from courses. https://courses.lumenlearning.com/wmopen-principlesofmanagement/chapter/barriers-to-effective-communication/ Ronnie Lee Roberts II is a brand and marketing super fan and owner & operator of Roberts Consulting Firm.
-He identifies the strengths of businesses of all sizes and is a curator of their message to current and future customers.
-He writes about marketing, leadership and business while offering an arsenal of digital marketing services in the United States.
+He writes about marketing, leadership, and business.